openaustralia/morph/app/views/documentation/tutorial.md

 method returns the first element that matches the selectors provided.
 For example, `page.at(‘ul’)` returns the first `<ul>` element in the page as a Nokogiri XML Element that we can parse.
-There are a number of ways to target element using the at() method.
+There are a number of ways to target elements using the `at()` method.
 We’re using a css style selector in this example because many people are familiar with this style from writing CSS or jQuery.
 You can also target elements by `class`, e.g. `page.at('.search-filter-results')`;